 They begin beating it with a hose

 to find out what it really means.

 Introduction to Poetry is a free verse poem of sixteen lines made up of seven stanzas.
 There is no set rhyme scheme.
-The meter (metre in UK) is irregular but one or two lines bring the familiar iambic rhythm into play, for example:
+The meter (metre in British English) is irregular but one or two lines bring the familiar iambic rhythm into play, for example:

 or press an ear against its hive. (line 4)

 or walk inside the poem's room (line 7)

 to find out what it really means. (line 16)